 Dr. U carefully studies each individual, like this patient from Beverly Hills, to customize strategies, techniques, and dosages to help them look their personal best.

-As a highly experienced, board-certified dermatologist, Dr.U is not only familiar with the exact location of specific facial muscles but also understands their contraction patterns and how they work as antagonistic, opposite pairs.
+As a highly experienced, board-certified dermatologist, Dr.U is familiar with the exact location of specific facial muscles and understands their contraction patterns and how they work as antagonistic, opposite pairs.

-Instead of relying on a standardized strategy, Dr.U evaluates the patient’s facial movements to precisely identify problem areas where muscle are contracting too strongly.
+Instead of relying on a standardized strategy, Dr.U evaluates the patient’s facial movements to identify problem areas where muscles are contracting too strongly precisely.

 He then devises a personalized strategy with a clear final vision for the patient in mind.
 This involves: